 Going on to win BBC's "New Sound Designer" award and an inhouse position with the BBC Radio Drama production unit, Andrew was then nominated to represent the UK on the Management Committee of the COST Action IC0601, a group of 18 delegates from 14 countries tasked with researching the use of sound as a principal channel for conveying information, meaning, and emotional qualities within the contexts of interaction design, auditory display and sonification, sound and music computing, sound modelling, and sound perception and cognition.

-Always keen to put theory into action, Andrew then founded creative audio house Radium Audio, proceeding to pick up Roses Design Awards nominations in the "Emerging Designer" and "Best Animation (Sound & Music)" categories, as well as winning both the Big Chip "Best Micro Business" and the Urbis "Best of Manchester Music" awards in his first year of business.
-Gathering a hand-picked team around him, Andrew continues his explorations in sound and music with London based Radium Audio and in the Radiumphonic Lab.
+Always keen to put theory into action, Andrew then founded Radium Audio, proceeding to pick up Roses Design Awards nominations in the "Emerging Designer" and "Best Animation (Sound & Music)" categories, as well as winning both the Big Chip "Best Micro Business" and the Urbis "Best of Manchester Music" awards in his first year of business.
+Gathering a hand-picked team around him, Andrew continued his explorations in sound and music with London based Radium Audio for several years, going on to later to expand to a 3,600 sq foot production hub for sound and music in Bristol.